 Connecticut AHEC continuing education programs are provided in collaboration with a wide variety of internal and external partners.
 Between July 1, 2021 and June 30, 2022, the AHEC Program sponsored or co-sponsored 17 continuing education offerings totaling 74 sessions with a total of 429 participants attending.
 Topics included:

 - Skills-based Training

 - Team-based Training

-Between July 1, 2019 and June 30, 2020, Connecticut AHEC provided health education to 5,155 community members on topics including asthma, behavioral/mental health, COVID-19, diabetes, elder health, influenza, nutrition, oral health, and more.
+Between July 1, 2021 and June 30, 2022, Connecticut AHEC provided health education to 12,076 community members on topics including behavioral/mental health, COVID-19 (including vaccination), diabetes, elder health, hypertension, nutrition, oral health, stress, trauma, and more.